chuckjaz/chuckjaz.github.io/_posts/2015-07-05-properties-on-purpose.md

 This implied that the assignment had to have a side-effect; it would eventually need to call the `SetText()` Windows function.
-Side-effects are not generally considered kosher for assignemnts (other than the asignment itself); but we knew it would solve our problem.
+Side-effects are not generally considered kosher for assignments (other than the asignment itself); but we knew it would solve our problem.

 > I now know of several ways we could have avoided side-effects but either none